Find a {networkName} Route

 Scroll to zoom · Drag to pan

-Delhi Metro Blue Branch Line History, Facts and Expansion Plan
+Blue Branch Line History, Facts & Expansion

 • The Blue Line was the third line of the Metro to be opened and the first to connect areas outside Delhi.